Uzuntepe, Samsat

 Uzuntepe (Selîk) is a village in the Samsat District of Adıyaman Province in Turkey.
-The village had a population of 424 in 2021.
+The village is populated by Kurds of the Bêzikan tribe and had a population of 424 in 2021.

 The hamlet of Ağaköy is attached to Uzuntepe.

 History

 The village was visited by Carl Humann and Otto Puchstein in 1882 describing it as a "small, dirty Kurdish village" where no one spoke Turkish.